 The College will impose disciplinary sanctions on students and employees who unlawfully manufacture, distribute, possess or use illegal drugs or alcohol in the workplace, on College property, or as part of a College-sponsored event.
 Violations of these standards of conduct can result in referral for criminal prosecution, a requirement of satisfactory completion of an appropriate drug or alcohol rehabilitation program, suspension or expulsion from the College, and disciplinary action up to and including termination from employment.
 A criminal conviction is not required for sanctions to be imposed upon a student or employee for violation of this policy.

 Employees are required to notify their supervisor of a criminal conviction of a drug-related offense no later than five calendar days following the conviction.
 Employees have the responsibility to refrain from performing sensitive safety functions while a prohibited drug is in their system.

-Information related to the Drug and Alcohol Prevention Program is distributed annually to employees and students; is available online through MyTCC in the student and employee handbooks; and is available for review the following offices: Student Life, Student Wellness Services, Human Resources and Campus Police.
+Information related to the Drug and Alcohol Prevention Program is distributed annually to employees and students; is available online through MyTCC in the student and employee handbooks; and is available for review the following offices: Student Life, Student Wellness Services, Human Resources and TCC Police.